Galaxy Z Fold 2 rumors and leaks so far: Buh-bye, ugly screen notch

 With less than one week left until the Aug.
-5 Samsung Unpacked event, the rumor mill was abuzz earlier this week with not one, but two Galaxy Fold photo leaks, one of which seems to confirm that it'll be called the Galaxy Z Fold 2, as previously speculated.
+5 Samsung Unpacked event, the rumor mill is abuzz with photo leaks.
+One recent leak confirms that Samsung's follow-up to the Galaxy Fold will indeed be called the Galaxy Z Fold 2, as previously speculated.
 Next week, Samsung is expected to reveal not only the Galaxy Z Fold 2 but also two new Galaxy Note devices (presumed to be called the Galaxy Note 20 and Galaxy Note 20 Ultra) and the Galaxy Watch 3.
 The $1,450 Galaxy Z Flip 5G was also confirmed earlier this month.

 It's noteworthy that Samsung could release two phones expected to cost more than $1,400 during a global recession caused by the coronavirus pandemic.
 Global device shipments are expected to dip by 14% in 2020 as a result of the downturn, according to Gartner.